ashleymoogle/test-angular/README.md

 npm run super-install
 ```

-It's going to install yarn (global) and some packages, including a ton of webpack stuff
+It's going to install yarn (global) and some packages, including a ton of webpack stuff.

 Choose between React or Angular and let it install a full set of usefull libs for your chosen framework !

 ```